-The beginning of any barbell movement starts with that: a barbell.
-Therefore, to determine how heavy you are lifting, we need to answer the question: how much does a barbell weigh?
-The answer to that isn’t simple though, because it largely depends on what kind of bar you are using.
-Let’s dive deeper into the different types of bars that you can find in commercial gyms and CrossFit boxes, what they weigh, and when to best use them.
+The beginning of any barbell movement (naturally) starts with a barbell.
+Therefore, to determine how heavy you are lifting, we need to answer the question: How much does a barbell weigh?
+The answer to that isn’t simple, though, because it largely depends on what kind of bar you are using.
+Let’s dive deeper into the different types of barbells that you can find in commercial gyms and CrossFit boxes, what they weigh, and when to best use them.
 We’ll also go over other factors to include when determining how much weight is on a bar.

 Types of Barbells And Their Weight

 Different barbells have been created for different needs and exercises.
-The different types of barbells can vary in thickness, length, and—of course—weight.
+The different types of barbells can vary in thickness, length, and (of course) weight.
 There are even finer points and differences within the same types of bars.
-Listed below are some of the more common types of bars you’d see in a gym, as well as some less common bars, and how much they weigh.
+Listed below are some of the more common types of barbells you’d see in a gym, as well as some less common bars, and how much they weigh.

 Standard Barbell

-- Weight varies, but is typically between 13 to 20 lbs
+- Weight varies, but is typically between 13 and 20 lbs

-- Length also varies, but typically 5 to 6 ft
+- Length also varies, but typically 5 to 6 feet

 - Weight capacity up to about 250 lbs

 The name “Standard” is a little deceiving when it comes to this barbell, as this is often not the typical barbell you would see at most commercial gyms.
-The biggest difference in standard bars is that the diameter of the entire barbell, shaft and sleeves, is 1 inch.
-Only standard weight plates can be used on these barbells.
-Most bars and plates are made with a 2-inch barbell sleeve, meaning a standard barbell has very little crossover to other brands and products.
+The biggest difference in standard bars is that the diameter of the entire barbell, shaft, and sleeves is 1 inch.
+Only standard weight plates can be used on these barbells, as well.
+Most bars and plates are made with a 2-inch barbell sleeve in mind, meaning a standard barbell has very little crossover to other brands and products.

-In addition, the sleeves do not rotate like most bars, meaning you should not use this bar for complex movements like a clean.
-It has a lower weight capacity compared to other barbells as well.
-Because of its lower price point, I would only recommend a standard barbell for beginners considering starting a home gym, but not sure if they’re ready to invest into it yet.
+In addition, the sleeves do not rotate like most bars, meaning you should not use this barbell profile for complex movements like a clean and jerk or snatch.
+It has a lower weight capacity compared to other barbells, as well, with most capable of supporting up to 250 pounds.
+Because of its lower price point, I would only recommend a standard barbell for beginners, those considering starting a home gym, or athletes who aren’t sure if they’re ready to invest in a full-fledged free weight setup.

 Olympic Barbell